-9 Ways People Who Read As Kids Have An Advantage Over Everyone Else
+9 Advantages People Who Read As Kids Have

 When you first discover the wonders of Ramona Quimby or the magical worlds of Narnia at a young age, you aren’t exactly thinking about how reading all these stories is going to give you the edge over your peers.
 You’re pretty much just completely taken with the lives, loves, and adventures of the likes of Tuck Everlasting, or using the Animorphs series to fuel your own adventurous fantasies.
 But it turns out that while you were imagining yourself as Ender’s co-pilot, you were actually gaining some pretty dope skills and experiences that would give you some advantages later in life.